 The FSU Center for Global Engagement provides participants with assistance and support, from the earliest stages of the application process and pre-arrival, through their arrival and first weeks on campus, and eventually, all the way through their first year on campus, including the process of applying for the Master's in Science degree program.
 Other Center for Global Engagement staff members also provide additional support to participants in this program in a variety of areas, including visa and immigration assistance.

-- Make all of the meal and housing arrangements, purchase and prepare all of the items students will need for the first night in their new room (bedding, shower curtain etc.), so that when new students arrive, they walk into a room that is ready for them to have a good night's rest.
+- Make all housing arrangements, purchase and prepare all of the items students will need for the first night in their new room (bedding, shower curtain etc.), so that when new students arrive, they walk into a room that is ready for them to have a good night's rest.

 - Meet students as they exit the secure wing of the airport in Tallahassee, greet them warmly and in true FSU Seminole-style, assist with luggage and transport students to the FSU campus.